JMTNTBANG/Bitey-Frank/README.md

 You may require some specifc emojis on your server for Frank to function correctly.
 You can download them **[Here](https://drive.proton.me/urls/NT38Z65P58#gCt56MOhhgq0)** (please note that these are being constantly changed / added to and currently only contain some dice emojis)

-For the snarky messages that Frank sends to work you will need a `snarks.txt` file at the top of the Frank directory.
+For the snarky messages that Frank sends to work you will need a `snarks.csv` file at the top of the Frank directory.
 Here is an example of a "snark command" that will need to be added into the file:

 ```bash
 trigger,response,user